A short introduction to the easy (but sometimes unnecessarily confusing) topic of natural units.

 Natural units are very neat in particle physics, because many of the formulae we write down contain factors of \(\hbar\) and \(c\), and so become neater and more transparent (and easier to remember for the exam!) when we use natural units.
 Contrast

-\[\left(\beta mc^2 + c \sum_{n \mathop =1}^{3}\alpha_n p_n\right) \psi (x,t) = i \hbar \frac{\partial\psi(x,t) }{\partial t}\]
+\[\left(\beta mc^2 + c \sum_{n \mathop =1}^{3}\alpha_n p_n\right) \psi (x,t) = i \hbar \frac{\partial\psi(x,t) }{\partial t}\]with

-\[(i{\cancel{\partial}} - m) \psi = 0.\]
+\[(i{\cancel{\partial}} - m) \psi = 0.\](Ok, the Feynman slash tidies it up a little too… That’s a topic for a future post though)

 There’s another, more physical reason for using natural units though.
 The only reason we need the speed of light in formulae is because we don’t measure space and time in the same units.
 It is properly seen as the conversion factor between distances and times (seconds and metres, for example).
 But relativity tells us that space and time are unified into one object – spacetime.
 If we treat time and space on the same footing, we should measure distances and durations in the same units.
 What’s the speed of light in metres of distance divided by metres of time?
 One! (for more on this, check out Spacetime Physics).